mspandit/mspandit.github.io/_posts/2018-05-31-introduction-machine-learning.markdown

 output, even for inputs it has never been given before.

 <span id='u-description'>In **unsupervised learning,** the computer is given
-example inputs only.
-The computer learns to generate output that _encodes_ the input---represents it in some useful way.</span> Typically, the output exposes hidden similarities between inputs, for **clustering.** It can also be used for detection of **anomalies,** hidden irregularities in inputs.
+example inputs, but no outputs.
+The computer learns to _encode_ the input---represent it in some useful way.</span> For example the output might be a compressed representation from which the input can be recovered.
+It might expose hidden similarities between inputs, allowing them to be **clustered** near each other.
+The output can also be used for detection of **anomalies,** hidden irregularities in inputs.

 [<img src="/images/dt130202.gif" />](http://dilbert.com/strip/2013-02-02)